arx-project/Arx/README.md

-**BSD-Native Graphics System: Arcan-Inspired Architecture Plan (Arx)**
+**BSD-Native Graphics System: Arx Architecture and Implementation Plan**

 **Overview:**
 When a proof of concept begins, it represents more than a simple experiment, it is the seed of a vision. **Arx** emerges from the desire to move beyond loosely assembled components toward a truly monolithic BSD-native desktop environment.
 At this stage, the focus is on mapping the terrain, identifying the disciplines required, outlining the foundational components, and understanding how they must interlock to form a seamless and integrated whole.
 It is a deliberate shift from coexistence to cohesion, from compatibility to purpose-built harmony.

 **Arx** is a secure, fully integrated desktop environment and graphics system for BSD systems.
-Written in **Odin** and scripted in **Wren**, it is designed to replace X11 and Wayland with a cleaner, simpler, and more native solution.
+Written in **Odin** and scripted in **Wren**, it is designed to replace legacy display systems like X11 and avoid Linux-origin technologies such as Wayland, in favor of a native protocol inspired by Arcan.

 ---

 **Core Principles:**

-* Fully BSD-native, no Linux-specific APIs or daemons
+* Entirely BSD-native, free from Linux-specific APIs and daemons
-* Security-first, capsicum, jails, sandboxed clients
+* Secure by design: capsicum, jails, sandboxed graphical clients
-* Monolithic userland, audio, input, display, and protocol unified
+* Unified architecture integrating graphics, input, audio, and session layers
-* Minimal dependencies, no dbus, PAM, systemd, or pulseaudio
+* Minimalist dependencies: excludes dbus, PAM, systemd, pulseaudio
-* Network-aware, built-in remote capability without legacy X11 baggage
+* Supports remote operation with a built-in display protocol (non-X11, non-VNC)
-* Modern implementation, written in Odin with Wren as the embedded scripting engine
+* Fully implemented in Odin, with Wren for scripting and customization

 ---